 - The type of cargo you are shipping

-- The special care required of your cargo
+- The special care required for your cargo

 - The size, shape, and weight of your shipment